 -> Make it a goal to discover each street in your neighbourhood within three months, (or six months if it’s a big one!)
 Throw on your runners and the kids can scoot or ride beside you.
-You’re out doing something active and that’s the main thing.
+You’re exercising and keeping it exciting, and that’s the main thing.

 -> Keep a chart on the fridge where each person marks off their fruit and veggie intake for the day.
 Doing this is a great visual way for young children.
 Reward with gold stars, stickers or a treat such as a movie night at home for everyone – because all the extra activity has now given you a legitimate excuse to sit down!

 Click here to find more of Karla Gilbert’s top tips and tricks, including delicious recipes to make with the family.